 If you’ve ever tried speaking Japanese at a normal conversational pace, you will notice that it is actually kind of hard to fully enunciate these vowel sounds in these particular situations.

-In fact, it is much eaiser and feels more natural to silence them in order to speak the whole word in one fluid motion.
+In fact, it is much easier and feels a lot more natural to silence these two particular vowels when they occur between unvoiced consonants.
+This allows you to speak the whole word in one fluid motion.

 Go ahead and try saying the word あした [a-shi-ta] several times over, while fully pronouncing all of the vowels, and at a normal to fast rate.

-Then try saying this same word again, but this time go ahead and devoice that [i] vowel [ash-ta].
+Then try saying this same word again, but this time go ahead and devoice that [i] vowel so that it’s just [ash-ta].

 You should notice quite a different in the effort needed between the two.